YujieCao0410/dance-imu-feedback/README.md

 - quaternion data is received while connected;
 - both devices can reconnect after reset.

-Note:

-BLE notifications may split one quaternion message into several fragments.

-The Web application therefore buffers incoming text and only parses data after a complete newline-delimited message has been reconstructed.

 ---

 # Step 6.
 Assemble the Wearable Mounting